 Foreigners that are permitted to stay in Japan have their "Status of Residence" and "Period of Stay" determined by their purpose of staying in Japan.
 Each activity and details of each status is strictly set.
 If you are engaged in an activity other than your original status of residence without permission, such as an activity with which you can get money, or if you are involved in a criminal case, you might get expelled from Japan or your application for the change of the period of stay or of the status of residence might be rejected.

-After your entry to Japan you should go to a local immigration bureau and apply for your permit of staying in Japan.
+After your entry to Japan you should go to a regional immigration bureau and apply for your permit of staying in Japan.

 If you have considerably low rate of attendance in your class without inevitable reasons such as being sick, you might be considered as neglecting your study, and, as a result, the extension of period of stay might not be granted.
 Even with a good reason if you do not have the proof for it, the application will not be granted.
 If there is something you feel uncertain about getting extension of period of stay or status changed, please consult with school office or foreign student counseling organizations.